hyphaltip/htbda_perl_class/problems/05_BioPerl.md

 1. Write a script, using BioPerl's [Bio::SeqIO](http://search.cpan.org/~cjfields/BioPerl-1.6.901/Bio/SeqIO.pm), to count the number of sequences in the file and the total length of the sequences.

-2. Using SeqIO, parse all the sequences in this [genbank file](../data/, and generate a report which will print out
+2. Using SeqIO, parse all the sequences in this [genbank file](../data/sample_seqs.gbk), and generate a report which will print out
-    * A count of the number of sequences
+    * A count of the number of sequences total
-    * Total length of CDS features in the database
+    * Total number and length of CDS features in each sequence
-    * A table which presents the name of the species and number of times they each appear
+    * A table summarizing all the sequences in the file to present the name of the species and number of times they each appear

 3. Use Bio::DB::Fasta to retrieve sequences from a FASTA sequence database